-There are also skin problems that are quite visually shocking and at all times empathy is key to this profession.
+There are also skin problems that are quite visually tricky and at all times empathy is key to this profession.

 It takes a long time to become a dermatologist.
-Training and the process of meeting the requirements takes a long time – over a decade – but the work is very rewarding.
+Training and meeting the requirements takes a long time – sometimes over a decade – but the work is very rewarding.
 We love nothing more than supporting a patient through their journey with their skin, hair or nail health.

-Dr Michael Rich is the founder and lead cosmetic dermatologist at ENRICH, and has been a dermatologist for over 30 years.
+Dr Michael Rich is the founder and specialist dermatologist at ENRICH Clinic and has been a dermatologist for over 30 years.
 For more information on how long it takes to be a dermatologist, visit the Australasian College of Dermatology.